Heritage Series: Nuestra Señora de Gracia Church (Guadalupe Church)

 Epilogue

-Whenever I pass by Guadalupe bridge, I can't help but think about Guadalupe Church.
-I've only been here once but I found it hard to forget.
-Probably because I associate it with a happy memory which was the time when we were planning for our wedding.
+Whenever I pass by the Guadalupe Bridge, I can't help but think about the Guadalupe Church.
+I've only been here once, but I found it hard to forget.
+Probably because I associate it with a happy memory, which was the time when we were planning our wedding.

 Anyway, I hope you enjoyed reading about the history of Guadalupe Church as well as Our Lady of Guadalupe.